 Signature dishes include wok-fried lobster with egg white and black truffles, crispy chicken and wok-fried diced whole abalone with lily bulbs and asparagus in XO sauce.
 Featuring pan-fried pork dumplings with spring onion, crispy shrimp rice rolls, the weekend dim sum lunch is a popular choice.
 If you’re looking for fancier Chinese restaurants in Hong Kong, Above & Beyond delivers with sky-high views and sky-high quality dishes.

-Read our full review on Above & Beyond here
+Read our full review of Above & Beyond.

 Above & Beyond, 28/F, Hotel Icon, 17 Science Museum Road, Tsim Sha Tsui East, Hong Kong, p.
 3400 1318, 尖沙咀科學館道17號